-Silver kings make long migrations to the Carolinas every summer.
+Tarpon make long migrations to the Carolinas every summer.
 Here are the best ways to connect with one.

 Hooking a tarpon on rod and reel is the closest thing to riding a rodeo bull that most anglers will experience.
-These massive, strong fish are often fickle in where they feed and what they’ll eat, but once the hook is sunk in their jaws, all bets are off.
+These massive, strong fish are often fickle in where they feed and what they’ll eat.
+But once the hook is sunk in their jaws, all bets are off.

 The downside to tarpon fishing in the Carolinas is that targeting these brutes is often difficult, because the numbers that enter our waters in the summer on the way north from Florida pales compared to the number of sharks, rays and redfish that feed in the same areas.
-Most anglers consider getting one bite from a tarpon — after wading through everything else that bites — to be a successful trip, and few guides will guarantee a tarpon — but they’re willing to give it their best shot.
+Most anglers consider getting one bite from a tarpon — after wading through everything else that bites — to be a successful trip.
+And few guides will guarantee a tarpon — but they’re willing to give it their best shot.

 Getting one to the boat is another matter altogether.